LaurieBB/PokemonExplorerApplication/README.md

 - Saving the query in the URL to ensure that when you select "return home", the query is saved in case the user wants to view other pokemon.
 - I am very happy with how accurate I got the styling to the Figma design.
 I spent a long time making it as accurate as possible as I knew this was a key marking point and I believe I was very successful.
+- Having the loading screens with the spinner match up identically with one another for the primary server-side render of the page and then the subsequent API call wasn't easy, however it was achieved.
+The spinner therefore seems almost seamless between the two separate loading stages, when in fact it is not.

 ### If I had more time I would: